Seagate/cortx/doc/be/CORTX_CORE_ARCHITECTURE.rst

 ==========================
-**How is EOS Different?**
+**How is CORTX Different?**
 ==========================

 -  Scalable

    -  horizontal scalability: grow system by adding more nodes.
-EOS designed for horizontal scalability: no meta-data hotspots,shared-nothing IO path.
+CORTX designed for horizontal scalability: no meta-data hotspots,shared-nothing IO path.
 Extensions running on additional nodes.

    -  vertical scalability: more memory and cpu on the nodes.